nmd2k/face-mask-detector/README.md

-# A custom YOLOv5 for masked face detector
+# A custom YOLOv3 fastest for face mask detector